Genome Maintenance Mechanisms, Cancer and Aging

 - Investigate the genetic mechanisms that govern lifespan extension by preserving genomic integrity.

 Environmental factors or even our metabolism can cause DNA damage during DNA replication, leading to genomic instability, which is a hallmark of cancer and aging.
 Therefore, our research projects will provide a framework for guiding investigations that will greatly impact the biology of cancer and aging.

-Dr. Noguchi is a professor in the Department of Biochemistry and Molecular Biology at Drexel University College of Medicine.
-He is the director of the Molecular & Cell Biology & Genetics Graduate program.
-He also directs the Biomedical Graduate Studies Core Curriculum and the Cell Cycle & Apoptosis Course.
+Dr. Noguchi is a professor in the Department of Biochemistry and Molecular Biology, and the director of the graduate program in Molecular & Cell Biology & Genetics at Drexel University College of Medicine.
+He also directs the Techniques in Molecular & Cellular Biology & Genetics and Cell Cycle & Apoptosis courses.

 For more information, please visit the Noguchi faculty profile page or the Noguchi Lab Website.